markjbrown/cosmos-global-distribution-demos/README.md

 ## Provisioning Cosmos DB accounts

 This solution requires nine different Cosmos DB accounts.
 Each of are configured differently to support the underlying test with different replication modes, consistency levels and regions.
-To simplify this process, the `global-dist-demos.sh` bash script provisions all the accounts using Azure CLI.

-To prepare the Cosmos accounts for this solution, follow the steps below.
+To deploy the Cosmos DB accounts for this solution, follow the steps below.

+### Steps

+- Click "Deploy to Azure" below
+- Enter a unique string to act as a prefix to make your Cosmos DB accounts unique
+- When the script is complete, click on the Outputs tab
+- Open the app.config for the solution on your local machine
+- Copy the values for the endpoints and keys from each account to their corresponding placeholder in app.config

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmarkjbrown%2Fcosmos-global-distribution-demos%2Fmaster%2FCosmosGlobalDistDemos%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-### Steps

-- Open Azure Portal and login to your account
-- Ensure the Directory + subscription (under your login top right) you want to create these accounts is selected
-- Launch Bash in Azure Cloud Shell
-- Upload `global-dist-demos.sh`
-- Type `bash global-dist-demos.sh`
-- Follow the prompts

-This script can take about 40+ minutes to run and can go some time with no apparent activity.

-When complete it will output all of the Cosmos DB endpoints and keys you will need in this solution's app.config.
-You may want to copy these to a file or someplace secure after the script completes.

 ## Provision Windows VM as Host

 These tests are designed to run from a Windows VM in West US 2.
-You will need to provision a Windows VM (Standard B4ms (4 vcpus, 16 GB memory)) with RDP enabled.
+You will need a Windows VM with 2-4 CPU's and 8-16 GB of memory with RDP enabled.
 After the VM has been provisioned, RDP into it and install Visual Studio 2017, then copy the solution folder to the VM, or connect VS to your forked repo and clone it locally to the VM.
+Alternatively you can use the [Data Science VM](https://ms.portal.azure.com/#create/microsoft-dsvm.dsvm-windowsserver-2016) and just follow the remaining steps to copy the solution to that VM.

 To run the demo, RDP into the VM, open the solution folder, launch the solution and press F5.